-The most recent audit (September 2020) was carried out by Intopia.
-It found the following areas to improve:
+The most recent audit (September 2020) was carried out by Intopia with later improvements checked in April 2021.

 DTA is continuing to address these issues through the Style Manual backlog.
 DTA will periodically re-evaluate Style Manual consistent with WCAG recommendations.

 Accessibility testing in September 2020 was based on the following combination of assistive technologies, adaptive strategies, browsers and operating systems:

 - JAWS-2020 in Chrome 85 on Windows 10